-He wrote a misleading and duplicitous article that attempts to dispute the heers superiority in weaponry and tactics.
 In keeping with the 'war of tanks' theme, the author has most of his criticisms focused on armored warfare.
 The Ensign was wise to choose a narrow subject that played to his strengths, but even then, he falls well short of managing to do a proper debunking.
-Normally, this kind of opinion piece wouldn't even warrant a response.
+Normally, this kind of biased opinion piece wouldn't even warrant a response.
 But since it is being promoted on revisionist forums like ShitWehraboosSay, it has now become a worthwhile effort to debunk this article.
-The Ensign is clearly a lightweight without much understanding of warfare in general, and most of his criticisms rely on pairwise comparisons of equipment (17 pounder guns vs Tiger tanks, for example).
+To be sure, the Ensign is clearly a lightweight without much understanding of warfare in general.
+Most of his points are forced, and rely on pairwise comparisons of equipment (17 pounder guns vs Tiger tanks, for example).
 Worse yet, he relys very heavily on websites like tankarchives for sources.
 The site in question is run by a russian blogger who makes a career out of translating soviet field reports from the war, and using them to make deceptive claims...
 Much like EnsignExpendible himself does.
 Could there be a connection between these two individuals?

 These are the kindof stupid memes

 Shermans were not especially fire-prone (consider German tanks that also used gasoline engines, but avoid this reputation).
 Fires were caused by improper storage of ammunition, when it was literally stuffed everywhere inside the tank it could fit.
 The end of this practice drastically reduced the number of Sherman fires